emaloney/CleanroomText/README.md

 Finally, you’ll need to [integrate CleanroomText into your project](https://github.com/emaloney/CleanroomText/blob/master/INTEGRATION.md) in order to use [the API](https://rawgit.com/emaloney/CleanroomText/master/Documentation/API/index.html) it provides.

-Once successfully integrated, just add the following `import` statement to any Swift file where you want to use CleanroomText:
+Once successfully integrated, just add the following statement to any Swift file where you want to use CleanroomText:

 ```swift
 import CleanroomText